ericjorgensen/ericjorgensen/README.md

 - I live with my family — wife Erica and kids Zoey (9), Phoebe (6), and Everett (2) — in Minneapolis, Minnesota.
 - I am an outgoing introvert; I have a large and varied group of friends and can be very social, but being around people (even on Zoom) is also very draining for me.
 I recharge by spending time by myself.
 - In my free time, I try to balance my indoor Octocat tendencies and interests (playing/listening to music, reading, video games, and photography) with being active and in trying to stay in shape (hockey, tennis, cycling, and keeping up with Zoey, Phoebe, and Everett).
-- I arrived at GitHub with six years of management experience, most recently at Wirecutter where I was a engineering manager and eventually a director responsible for their user-facing engineering teams.
+- I arrived at GitHub in June 2022 with six years of management experience, most recently at Wirecutter where I was a engineering manager and eventually a director responsible for their user-facing engineering teams.

-### My family in June 2026

 ## My values ❤️
 Values matter!
 Our values determine how we show up every day at work.
 Here are some of mine: